NextronSystems/thor-manual/usage/deployment.rst

 ---------

 In almost any method of deployment, the provision of valid licenses for the scanners on the endpoints is a core issue.
-Every license is limited to a certain host name.
-The only exception are the rare and relatively expensive "Incident Response" licenses.

-In all other cases, a valid license has to be generated before a scan run.
+Every license is limited to one host (name) only.
+In any case, a valid license has to be generated before a scan, otherwise THOR will exit immediately.

 There are numerous options to retrieve a valid license for a host.